 Participants will need regular access to a computer with an internet connection for online message boards participation, viewing online video, listening to streaming audio (mp3 files), and downloading and viewing PDFs and PowerPoint files.
 ALA Editions eCourses are fully compatible with Windows and MacOs.

 Accommodations are offered based on user needs.
 For transcription or other accessibility requests, please contact us at firstname.lastname@example.org.

 is a professional editor, writer, content developer, and consultant to publishers and library vendors.
 Over the course of her career, she has written, edited, and published countless articles, reports, magazine features, and book and product reviews.
 She has also spearheaded the publication of a wide range of books, book series, journals, and digital resources for libraries and developed web sites and e-resources for publishing and information professionals.
 She is the director of No Shelf Required, a portal on the present and future of digital content that seeks to inspire book and library professionals to be more proactive in their efforts to bring e-books to people.
 In 2016, Mirela launched the Free to Read initiative, which brings developers, publishers, libraries, and sponsors together to turn public and private spaces into zones (i.e., open virtual libraries) where people have free and uninterrupted access to books in digital format.
 Mirela is currently working on her second issue of Library Technology Reports

-for ALA TechSource, tied to her work on the Free to Read initiative, and is scheduled to teach her fourth class on e-books for ALA in July 2017.
+for ALA TechSource, tied to her work on the Free to Read initiative.